 Thanks for visiting Free Tours by Foot New York!

 The following section will cover the best ideas for things to do with your kids in New York City.
-We will also make note if any activity is either free or if it can be done at night.
+We will also take note if any activity is either free or if it can be done at night.

 You’ll also find several family-friendly activities on our list of the top things to do in NYC.